Tutorial | Model monitoring in different contexts#

 Model vs. data monitoring#

-Although our focus here is model monitoring, you should recognize that model monitoring is only one leg of a robustly-managed production project.
-The same tools of metrics, data quality rules, checks, and scenarios should also be applied to objects like datasets and managed folders, as they are the upstream inputs to saved models and the Evaluate recipe.
+Although the focus here is model monitoring, you should recognize that model monitoring is only one leg of a robustly managed production project.
+You should also apply the same tools of metrics, data quality rules, checks, and scenarios to objects like datasets and managed folders.
+These are the upstream inputs to saved models and the Evaluate recipe.

 See also